NextronSystems/broker-network-manual/usage/administration.rst

 .. figure:: ../images/setup_gatekeeper4.png
    :alt: Setting up the Gatekeeper

-After you confirmed your Gatekeeper FQDN, you will get another pop-up with a command (``sudo asgard2-gatekeeper-install '<TOKEN>'``).
+After you confirmed your Gatekeeper's FQDN, you will get another pop-up with a command (``sudo asgard2-gatekeeper-install '<TOKEN>'``).
 Please copy this command and execute it on the gatekeeper via SSH: